robenkleene/design-references/cinema-4d/cinema-4d-object-manager.md

 - `⌥G`: Wrap current selection in a `null`
 - `S`: Scroll to first active in object manager
 - Objects colored purple will manipulate or distort objects or data
+- `⌘-drag`: Duplicate an object to the dragged to location (note that this is what `⌥-drag` usually does on macOS)

 ## Order

-As a general rule of thumb, the hierarcy should be organized this way:
+As a general rule of thumb, the hierarchy should be organized this way:

 ```
 - Generator